Human Subjects Protection Training

 Educational materials are provided at the training sessions.
 Upon completion of the seminar, attendees receive a certificate showing they have been trained in human subjects protection.
 Please contact us for additional information.

-This training is available to staff and students of the University of Washington and staff at Fred Hutch.
+This training is available to staff and students at the University of Washington and staff at Fred Hutch.